LukaLambrecht/ML4DQMDC-PixelAE/README.md

 - Log in to SWAN.
 - Go to Projects.
 - Click the cloud icon that says 'Download Project from git'
 - Paste the following url: https://github.com/LukaLambrecht/ML4DQM-DC.git.
+Disclaimer: the code as described here is currently in the 'dev' branch, not 'master'.
+This method to get the notebooks running in SWAN has not yet been tested for this scenario.
+The 'master' branch contains an older, less structured version of the code.

 (alternative method):
 - Log in to SWAN.
 - Click on the leftmost icon on the top right ('new terminal').
 - Navigate to where you want this repository (the starting place is your CERNBox home directory).
 - Paste this command: git clone https://github.com/LukaLambrecht/ML4DQM-DC.git (or however you usually clone a repository).
+Disclaimer: the code as described here is currently in the 'dev' branch, not 'master'.
+This method to get the notebooks running in SWAN has not yet been tested for this scenario.
+The 'master' branch contains an older, less structured version of the code.
 - Exit the terminal.
 - The folder should now be where you cloned it, and you can open and run the notebooks in it in SWAN.